-The decennial census is not immune to these trends.
-In past decennial censuses, the Census Bureau protected the confidentiality of census data released publicly by using safeguards-or disclosure-avoidance mechanisms-such as suppression (i.e., withholding data) and, in later censuses, data-swapping (i.e., where certain characteristics of a number of households are swapped with those of other households as paired by a matching algorithm).
-Second Abowd Decl. ¶¶ 23-25.
+In past decennial censuses, the Census Bureau protected the confidentiality of the released data by using disclosure-avoidance mechanisms such as suppression (i.e., withholding data) and, in later censuses, data-swapping (i.e., where certain characteristics of a number of households are swapped with those of other households as paired by a matching algorithm).
+Abowd Decl. ¶¶ 23-25.
 The 2010 decennial census employed data-swapping as its primary disclosure-avoidance mechanism, and the Census Bureau's data-swapping methodology kept the total population and total-voting-age population constant for each census block, the smallest level of census geography.
 Id. ¶ 25.
-This method of disclosure avoidance was considered sufficient at the time to protect the confidentiality of census data.
+This method of disclosure avoidance was considered sufficient at the time.
 See id. ¶ 26.